Types of antennas | Antenna Types in wireless communication

 Folded Dipole Antenna

-This type of antenna is popular due to its impedance which is about 300 Ohm.
+This is one of the popular type of antenna due to its 300 Ohm impedance.
 The folded dipole antenna is made of 300 Ohm twin lead having length equal to one half wavelength.
 Their ends are soldered.
 This is variation of the standard half wavelength dipole antenna.
 As shown in the figure, two parallel conductors are connected at the ends, with one side open at the center.
 This central open part is interfaced wih transmission line.
 Spacing between conductors is inverse proportional to frequency.
 For low frequency application, spacing is about 2 or 3 in.
 For high frequency application,spacing is about 1 in.

 Ground Plane Antenna